 Destination Wedding Favours

 If you’re headed abroad for your big day or are having a travel theme, give everyone a luggage tag.
 We’re in love with these personalised tags that can have each person’s initials on them and be used on the seating plan, or simply stamped with the word ‘Love’ and placed on each table setting.
-They cost from £6.62 and come in lots of different colours.
-If you want something cheaper, you can get these ‘And so the adventure begins’ luggage tags from Amazon.
+They cost from £7.30 and come in lots of different colours.
+These faux leather luggage tags are also so chic and can be personalised with initials.

 If your wedding is taking place in a hot country or on a summer’s day, leave out pretty fans for your guests.
-We love these gorgeous pastel paper fans, which have the added benefit of being recyclable.
+We love these gorgeous sea breeze hand fans which would be ideal at a beach wedding.

-The eco-friendly water bottle company Chilly’s do branded bottles, which can be engraved or printed with your wedding logo and initials.
+These eco-friendly water bottles from the Hitched Shop can be printed with initials.
 If you’re in a hot country, get a bulk ordered delivered to your hotel and your guests can use them to keep themselves hydrated.

-How cute are these personalised tote bags, stitched with your wedding destination!
+How cute are these tiny tote bags!
+Fill them with sweets or treats to match your theme and place them on your table mats.
+We also love these destination stitched tote bags.
 They’re ideal to use for a wedding welcome bag to leave in guests’ rooms or just hand them out as beach bags.
-The best thing is they can be used after you get home too and make a lovely reminder for guests of the holiday.

 If you don’t have much budget, make up for it with time and write a personalised message for each guest.
 This works best for a destination wedding when firstly, you’ll have fewer guests, and secondly, they’ll have made a bigger effort to fly out to join you.
 Telling them thank you and how much you appreciate them being there in a handwritten note will mean the world.